 The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (this includes principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.

 Some example data:

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing